2022-2023 TNQ Hub Priorities

 • Increasing commercial application of intellectual property, technology and technical services in drought resilience

-• Facilitating collaborative and co-design pathways which combine traditional knowledge, local knowledge, experiential learning, and scientific understanding
+• Facilitating collaborative and co-design pathways which generate new drought resilience practices based on traditional knowledge, local knowledge, experiential learning, and scientific understanding

 • Upskilling research, academic and extension professionals in co-design and engagement techniques to ensure meaningful and practical outcomes